 2. Global use of social media sites and devices - Global WebIndex

-Global Web Index is a paid service giving insights on consumer use of social network sites globally and different countries from their own panel of 18 million (which they claim to be the largest worldwide), but they regularly feature very specific social media stats on their blog.
+Global Web Index is a paid service giving insights on consumer use of social network sites globally and different countries from its own panel of 18 million (which it claims to be the largest worldwide), but it regularly features very specific social media stats on its blog.
 They stopped releasing reports on Slideshare to encourage purchase of their subscription product, but they often make them available by the We Are Social / Data reportal Slideshare reports - if you're not aware of these, they are well worth checking out.

 3. For benchmarking sites within a sector for sources - Similar Web